HerveFrezza-Buet/cxsom/experiments/basic-xsom/README.md

 ```
 make send-main-rules TRACE=2500
 ```
+Here, the TRACE value is the history size.
+In this experiment, feeding with inputs beyond this history window is not expected.

 Then we can feed the inputs (let us use a banana shape).
+You can try other shapes, available ones are 'circle', 'racket' and 'banana'.

 ```
 make feed-main SHAPE=banana